 Font Size = 24

-When cells are merged, all data is lost except what is in the upper left cell.
-This is very different from the way Word handles merged table cells, where each cell's contents becomes a separate paragraph in the merged cell.
+Only the data in the upper left cell is kept when cells are merged.
+This is very different from the way Word handles merged table cells.
+In Word each cell's contents becomes a separate paragraph in the merged cell.

 At least Excel will warn you that you are about to lose data.